visig9/lolikit-go/README.md

 - Listing some note by file's modify time or term-frequency score, and optional run / open it.
 - Initialize a lolinote repository.
 - Serving a lolinote repository as a HTTP file service.
+- Print all note's information in JSON format.